Mantaro/mantaro-wiki/znai/guides/birthday-announcer.md

 ---
 # Custom Birthday Messages
 You can change the default message sent by Mantaro on someone's birthday.
-The messages do not support embeds, meaning you will only be able to use plain text for them.
 To set them up you need to use `~>opts birthday message set <message>`.
 You have two modifiers at your disposal for birthday messages:

 *   `$(user)` This will return the name of the user.
 *   `$(usermention)` This will return a mention of the user.